Here’s to You, Moms

 No two mothers are alike, but all are equally special.
 On Mother's Day, we celebrate all mother figures.
 Whether related by blood or by spirit, the women in this role have a huge impact on our lives.

 They act as mentors, best friends, coaches, caretakers, counselors, and so much more to help us grow and thrive.
-During this time of physical distancing, the logistics of celebrating this special day may be difficult.
+While distancing protocols may be loosening in some communities, the logistics of celebrating this special day may still be difficult and will likely look different from family to family.
 We’re sharing ideas of how you can still celebrate the mother figure in your life to the fullest this May.

 - Make a Top 40 Countdown.
 Billboard isn’t the only song chart with a music countdown.
 Create your own playlist for mom by using your favorite music streaming service.
 Add songs that remind you of her or songs that your family would listen to together.
 It’s a fun way to share your energy without having to be physically present.

 - Ship something special.
 Send your mother figure flowers or a special treat.
 This idea may not break the mold, but it never gets old.
 You know her best, so order something she wouldn’t buy for herself.
 After all, she deserves a special surprise.
 Want to go DIY?
 Hand paint a flower pot and give the gift of an indoor herb.